vyadh/teamcity-deployment-dashboard/README.md

 Builds in TeamCity will be performed for many reasons and not all of them will be relevant to show on the dashboard.
 This plugin will only show builds if the following are true:

-1. Has a build configuration type set to `Deployment` and therefore has a 'Deploy' button rather than 'Run'
+1. The build configuration type set to `Deployment` and therefore has a 'Deploy' button rather than 'Run'
    * See: TeamCity / Project Configuration / Build configuration type
 2. Has a property<sup>[1](#f1)</sup> matching the project key when not blank.
 3. Has a property<sup>[1](#f1)</sup> that matches the environment key when not blank.
 4. The environment deployed to is contained in the list of configured environments.
-5. It is the most recent non-cancelled build for that build configuration.
+5. It is the most recent non-cancelled build for that build configuration, or...
 6. When `Multi-Environment Build Configuration` is set, the plugin gives up trying to find a deployment for a configured environment after 1000 entries in the history.